G-Core/product-documentation/documentation/hosting/payments/renew-your-server.md

 For renewal of a Virtual Server, just keep the money to pay for tariffs on your balance: it will be charged automatically, and the server will continue to work.

-For renewal of a dedicated server, with auto-renewal (clock icon stands next to such server), just keep the money to pay for tariffs on your balance: the money will be charged automatically, the service will not stop working.
+For renewal of a Dedicated Server, with auto-renewal (clock icon stands next to such server), just keep the money to pay for tariffs on your balance: the money will be charged automatically, the service will not stop working.
 To renew the server without auto-renewal, select it in the menu, click the "Renew" button at the top and transfer money.

 <media-gallery>
 <img src="https://assets.gcore.pro/docs/hosting/payments/renew-your-server/mceclip0.png" alt="mceclip0.png">